An income support payment if you’re a woman over a set age who became widowed, divorced or separated after turning 40.

-- a woman born on or before 1 July 1955
+- born on or before 1 July 1955

 - have become widowed, divorced or separated since turning 40

 - haven’t had a job in the 12 months just before you claim, which was:

 - 20 hours a week or more, and

 - for a total of 13 weeks or more

 - meet income and assets tests

 You don’t have to look for work or do training.
 If you want to, you can get help to improve your job prospects, learn new skills or do community work.

 If you get Widow Allowance and we think you may get a pension or other payment from another country, we may ask you to: